 10.1 Introduction

-The factors influencing the QoS for haptics media enhanced services as described in the use-cases of section 5 are mostly similar to those used for traditional AV and immersive AV services (jitter, delay, packet loss etc).
+The QoS factors influencing the QoE for haptics media enhanced services as described in the use-cases of section 5 are mostly similar to those used for traditional AV and immersive AV services (jitter, delay, packet loss etc).
 The asynchronicity between haptics and other media is a prevalent parameter to be considered when using haptics along with other media.
 Another characteristic of parametric haptics media is the presence of silent units alongside temporal and spatial units; which can be taken in account when setting PDU Set Importance.